 You need to insert the spiral extractor into the lock where the key is stuck.
 After that, bend the extractor a little and start rotating it.
 Due to its helical surface and spaces inside the key, the rotation will support the broken part of the key to slip outside.

 Hook extractors are fish hook-shaped flat metal bars.
-You need to hold the handle and push the bar inside the lock between the spaces.
+You must hold the handle and push the bar inside the lock between the spaces.
 Rotate the bar a little to grip the broken key firmly.
 Now, slowly pull the broken piece of the key back.

 Readily available tools: